Should You Pay Off Your Mortgage Early or Invest Extra Cash?

 Prepaying your mortgage doesn’t change your monthly payment

 Homeowners with conventional fixed mortgages sometimes think pre-paying their mortgage will change their monthly payment.
 This is not the case, even if your extra payment is tens of thousands of dollars.
-Paying down a mortgage early will reduce the life of the loan, which will save you money on interest expenses, but it will not change your monthly mortgage payment.
+Paying down a mortgage early will reduce the life of the loan, which will save you money on interest expenses.
+However, it won’t change your monthly mortgage payment.

 To change a monthly payment, you must ask your lender to recast your mortgage to change the amortization schedule on your loan using the new principal balance and the remaining terms of the original mortgage.
 Recasting a mortgage isn’t in the lender’s best interest, so they may not agree to it.

 A mortgage can provide big tax benefits

 Interest on mortgages may be tax deductible for taxpayers who can itemize their deductions.
-The Tax Cuts and Jobs Act passed in December 2017 included changes to the tax code which will impact many homeowners.
+The 2017 tax law changed to the tax code which impacts many homeowners.
 State and local tax deductions (including property tax) are capped at $10,000.
 Interest paid on home equity loans may still be tax deductible, if proceeds are used to “buy, build or substantially improve the taxpayer’s home that secures the loan.”
 Further, starting in 2018, mortgage interest and qualified home equity debt interest may only be tax deductible on new home loans up to $750,000.
 Before 2018, the limit was $1,000,000.

 The new tax code also nearly doubled the standard deduction, making it harder for homeowners to benefit from itemizing.
 In 2021, the standard deduction is $12,550 for single filers, double if married filing jointly.
 However, for homeowners who can still itemize, prepaying your mortgage could jeopardize that in the future.
-Especially for high-income households with a high tax rate, consider working with your CPA to discuss the impact on your tax situation ahead of time.
+Especially for high-income households in a high tax bracket, consider working with your CPA to discuss the impact on your tax situation ahead of time.

 Investing extra cash instead of prepaying a mortgage